 “The Government needs to expand the scope of FCA regulation so that businesses like Cerberus and other private equity funds buying up portfolios of mortgages are fully in scope of regulation and supervision by the FCA.
-The FCA should change the rules to force all banks and other firms to give their trapped mortgage customers a fair deal and access good value fixed rates so that they can gain some certainty over their mortgage payments.”
+The FCA should change the rules to enable more mortgage prisoners to switch and force all banks and other firms to give their trapped mortgage customers a fair deal and access good value fixed rates so that they can gain some certainty over their mortgage payments.”

 Executives were bailed-out, customers were sold on

 We know that the Northern Rock executives were bailed-out, left with gold-plated pensions and largely escaped the consequences of their incompetence.
 Executives like CEO Adam Applegarth got to keep virtually all of their bonuses and some received more whilst they were cleaning up their own mess.
 They also escaped accountability: more executives were sanctioned following the failure of Barings bank in 1995 than at Northern Rock, HBOS and RBS combined.

 What happened to the Northern Rock mortgage customers?